isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 3. What flights may Singapore Citizens and Permanent Residents take in order to enter Singapore?

-Singapore Citizens and Permanent Residents may only arrive in Singapore on a designated VTL flight in order not to serve a Stay-Home Notice (SHN).
+Singapore Citizens and Permanent Residents may only arrive in Singapore on a designated VTL (Air) flight in order not to serve a Stay-Home Notice (SHN).
 Instead, they will undergo a COVID-19 PCR test on-arrival at the airport.
-They must meet the requirements to be eligible for a designated VTL flight.
+They must meet the requirements to be eligible for a designated VTL (Air) flight.
 Upon the completion of their on-arrival COVID-19 PCR test, travellers must commute directly to their declared self-isolation accommodation.
 They must self-isolate there until they are notified of a negative PCR test result.

 Those arriving in Singapore on a non-designated flight will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.